zcy83821448/DirText/README.md

 ## 📝 Changelog

+### v3.7
+- **Dark Mode** — One-click toggle between dark and light themes
+- **Click to Copy Path** — Click any file or folder in the preview tree to copy its full path to clipboard
+- **Custom Ignore Patterns** — Support for ignoring specific file extensions with a user-customizable ignore list

 ### v3.5
 - **Export Format Selection** — Choose TXT, CSV, or JSON before saving
 - **Drag & Drop Support** — Drop folders anywhere in the window to auto-scan